What is an Osteopath?

 What is involved?

-I will ask you questions, consider your lifestyle, and use skilled touch, clinical examination, orthopaedic testing and other techniques to diagnose your complaint.
+I will ask you questions, consider your lifestyle, and use skilled touch, clinical examination, orthopaedic testing and other techniques to figure out what is going on.
+Then I’ll discuss a plan of action and any alternatives with you, before you decide if you’d like to go ahead.
 All treatment techniques are gentle and effective and are aimed at reducing pain and restoring your body’s ability to function at its best.

 Osteopaths must be registered with the General Osteopathic Council and must have studied at a validated institution from four to five years in an intensive course similar to medical degrees and which also covers manipulative techniques.